 The law must set a tax due date.
-June 30 is the date used in the Province.
 First Nations are encouraged to establish tax due dates that are consistent with provincial practices.

 The law must set out where taxes may be paid, and the forms of payment accepted.
 Taxation Law Standards subsection 8.1.
-Note that a First Nation can provide for the payment of taxes by installments, as permitted by the Taxation Law Standards subsection 8.2.
-Sample wording is not included for installment payments; however, the FNTC can assist with including appropriate wording on request.
+Note that a First Nation can provide for the payment of taxes by instalments, as permitted by the Taxation Law Standards subsection 8.2.
+Sample wording is not included for instalment payments; however, the FNTC can assist with including appropriate wording on request.

 The law must set a date by which the tax administrator will create a tax roll in each taxation year.
-Taxation Law Standards subsection 9.1
+Taxation Law Standards subsection 9.1.